 - Additional Resources

-Grant (i.e., "sponsored program" or "award") is the transfer of money, specific services, or property from a sponsor to an institution in exchange for set of specific services or deliverables to an external source during a set period of time.
+Grant (i.e., "sponsored program" or "award") is the transfer of money, specific services, or property from a sponsor to an institution in exchange for a set of specific services or deliverables to an external source during a set period of time.
 Deliverables may include, but are not limited to, research data and/or analysis, professional development events, financial reports, project reports, publications, etc.

 Any funding provided by U.S. Government agencies at the federal, state, or local level in support of Jacksonville University is always treated as a grant.
 All grants are handled by the ORSP.

 A Gift is a voluntary, non-reciprocal transfer of money or property from a donor to an institution.
 The donor may be an individual, a corporation, or a non-profit organization.
 The donor does not expect anything of value in return other than recognition and does not exert control over expenditure of the funds.
 A gift may meet the interests of a donor and can be for restricted use or it may be for unrestricted use, where the institution can use the money at its discretion.
 Only University Advancement may accept gifts on behalf Jacksonville University.

 Effort is the amount of time, usually expressed as a percentage of the total, which a faculty member or other employee spends on a project.

 A Sponsor is an external organization that provides financial support for a defined project with well-defined funding expectations.
 Sponsors may include the Federal Government, state and Local Governments, public and private foundations, and corporations.

 A Sponsored Project is any externally funded research or scholarly activity that has a defined scope of work or set of objectives, which provides a basis for sponsor expectations.
 This could involve research, demonstration, professional development, instruction, training, curriculum development, community and public service, or other scholarly activity involving funds, materials, other forms of compensation, or exchanges of in-kind efforts under awards or agreements.